Skip to main content

 (801-422-2771)

-Provides comprehensive health care services EXCLUDING sexual assault examinations—which are available at any hospital emergency room.
+Provides comprehensive health care services, including sexual assault forensic examinations.
 Student Health Center Services are available to students, their spouses, and their children.

 Title IX Coordinator